tasmota/docs/docs/Displays.md

 USE_DISPLAY_LCD | Enable LCD display.
 Also requires `USE_I2C`
 USE_DISPLAY_SSD1306 | Enable OLED SSD1306 display.
 Also requires `USE_I2C`
 USE_DISPLAY_MATRIX | Enable MATRIX display
 USE_DISPLAY_ILI9341 | Enable TFT ILI9341 display.
-Also requires `USE_SPI`<br>if seconds SPI bus on ESP32 shall be used SSPI must be defined instead of SPI
+Also requires `USE_SPI`<br>if seconds SPI bus on ESP32 shall be used SSPI must be defined instead of SPI<br>ILI9342 also supported, select with cmd displayilimode 3, default is: displayilimode 1 (ILI9341)
 USE_DISPLAY_EPAPER_29 | Enable EPAPER_29 display.
 Also requires `USE_SPI`
 USE_DISPLAY_EPAPER_42 | Enable EPAPER_42 display.
 Also requires `USE_SPI`
 USE_DISPLAY_SH1106 | Enable OLED SH1106 display.
 Also requires `USE_I2C`